jorgetp/dbverify/README.md

 ## On exclusive-OR operations

 To deal with exclusive-OR operations, we recommend you use the built-in ```xor``` that comes with Tamarin version 1.4.0 or later (see releases [here](https://github.com/tamarin-prover/tamarin-prover/releases)).

+## Presentation

+For the sake of presentation, we recommend you indent with 2-space tabs in your editor.

 ## Contact